xAndaaz/ai-powered-regulatory-compliance-checker-for-contract/data/readme_for_scripts.txt

-we used the attricus dataset set master clause steps i did:
+we used the attricus dataset- master clause steps i did:

 PRE-STEP: